 Arthur Edward Thomas, Private, 957, Essex Regiment.
 Arthur was born in Beckenham, Kent in 1879, the son of Thomas Jeremy Thomas and Mary Griffith Thomas (nee Lewis).
 His father was a warehouseman and merchant from Carmarthen, whilst his mother was from Abergwili.
 His mother died in 1891 and Arthur was sent to Millbrook School in Hampshire for his education.
 Arthur worked as a farm labourer prior to enlisting at Bradfield, Essex into the 1/5th Battalion, Essex Regiment.
 The battalion mobilised at Chelmsford on 4 August 1914, as part of Essex Brigade, East Anglian Division, before moving to Norwich.
 In April 1915 the Division moved to Colchester where it became renumbered as the 54th (East Anglian) Division and on 21 July 1915 sailed from Devonport for Gallipoli.
 The Division landed at Suvla Bay on 12 August 1915 in order to join the last great push to seize the Peninsula.
 Unfortunately, the landings were a failure and the campaign bogged down into stagnant trench warfare again.
 Arthur took ill on Gallipoli and was evacuated by Hospital Ship to the 15th General Hospital at Alexandria, in Egypt, where he died of dysentery on 27 September 1915.
 The 36-year-old is buried in Alexandria (Chatby) War Memorial Cemetery, Egypt.
 Arthur is not commemorated locally.

 John Thomas, Private, 2029, Australian Imperial Force.
-John was the son of John Thomas of Abergwili.
+John was born in about 1883, the son of John Thomas of Abergwili.
 He worked as a miner prior to emigrating to Australia, where he again took up work as a miner, near Brisbane.
 He enlisted at Brisbane on 27 January 1915 into the 9th Battalion, Australian Infantry, and embarked at Brisbane on 16 April 1915 HMAT Kyarra for Egypt.
 On 22 June 1915 John joined the battalion at Gallipoli, and fought at the Battle of Lone Pine in August.
 He then took ill, and was evacuated from Gallipoli, suffering from dysentery and diphtheria.
 It wasn’t until 25 February 1916 that John was well enough to return to duty, and was posted to the 49th Battalion, Australian Infantry.
 The battalion was formed by the doubling of the AIF, with half of its number being made up from 9th Battalion men, and joined the newly formed 13th Brigade, 3rd Australian Division.
 Arriving in France on 12 June 1916, the Division saw its first major battle at Mouquet Farm in August.
-John was wounded by a shell fragment during an attack at Mouquet Farm on 3 September 1916, and died two hours later, aged 35.
-John was buried on the battlefield, but his grave was never identified, so he is today commemorated on the Villers Brettoneux Memorial, France.
+John, serving as a machine-gunner, was wounded by a shell fragment during an attack at Mouquet Farm on 3 September 1916, and died two hours later.
+The 32-year-old was buried on the battlefield, but his grave was never identified, so he is today commemorated on the Villers Brettoneux Memorial, France.
 John is not commemorated on the Abergwili Memorial.

 John Williams, Driver, T4/173334, Army Service Corps.
-John was the Son of John and Margaret Williams, of White Mill, Abergwili.
-Not much is known of his wartime service, but he served in the Army Service Corps, and died at Cardiff hospital of pneumonia on 21 December 1918, aged 38.
-He is buried at Pyle (North Cornelly) Calvinistic Methodist Chapelyard.
+John was born in 1880, the son of John Williams and Margaret Williams (nee Davies), of White Mill, Abergwili.
+Not much is known of his wartime service, but he served in the Army Service Corps, and died at the Barry Military Hospital of pneumonia on 21 December 1918, whilst he was home on leave.
+The 38-year-old was buried in Pyle (North Cornelly) Calvinistic Methodist Chapelyard.

 The Inter War Years – Irish Revolution